Want more relevant content? Let us know what year you will graduate high school.

 As an International Applicant, How Likely am I to Gain Admission?

-17,715 international students applied to UCLA last year, but only 2,295 gained admission.
-That works out to an admissions rate of 13%.
-Of those admitted, 29% of international students actually enrolled at UCLA.
+18,578 international students applied to UCLA in 2019, but only 1,560 gained admission.
+That works out to an admissions rate of 8%.
+Of those admitted, 35% of international students actually enrolled at UCLA.
 There are far fewer slots for international students than domestic students in the upcoming class.